#PDXCARES Venue Support FAQs RACC 09/04/2020

 What is the timeline for awarding these funds?

-All awards will be made to beneficiary organizations no later than Oct.
-25, 2020.
+Estimated timeline for awards to be made to beneficiary organizations no later than November 20, 2020.

 What are the final reporting requirements?